jchio001/Savory-Backend/README.md

 ## Contributing

 - Submit pull requests
-- If your pull request installs a new requirement, please run `pip3 freeze > requirements.txt` before submitting a PR
+- If your pull request installs new requirements, please run `pip3 freeze > requirements.txt` before submitting a PR
 - Don't write spaghetti code
 - Actually QA your code before submitting a pull request
 - Maybe one day unit tests will be a requirement